Tom Gregory (producer): Philanthropy

 Tom Gregory's philanthropic involvement spans both coasts.
 In Los Angeles, he taught after-school acting classes for preteens, drawing on his own acting experience gained in repertory companies in East Hampton, New York, Delray Beach, Florida, and across the United States.

 In Southampton New York, and New York City Tom participates in several theatrical endeavors.

 Tom Gregory helped found the Lake Agawam Conservation Association to help clean up the Southampton lake's fragile eco-system.
 He is adamantly against Litter, for years picking it up during runs along Mulholland Drive, serving as an example to that street's most famous residents, and its constant tour buses.

 LGBT rights

-As an ardent supporter of human rights and civil liberties, for years Tom wrote prolifically on LGBT issues in his articles for the Huffington Post.
-His media and philanthropic efforts on the behalf of the LGBT communities rest on his faith in the institution of America's promise of equality and justice for all its citizens.
+As an ardent supporter of human rights and civil liberties, for years Tom wrote prolifically on LGBTQ issues in his articles for the Huffington Post.
+His media and philanthropic efforts on the behalf of the LGBTQ communities rest on his faith in the institution of America's promise of equality and justice for all its citizens.
 He was also a major contributor to the "No on Prop 8" campaign.
 He is a Libertarian with fluid political views.